nvegater/nvegater.me/content/posts/refactor_kfe.md

 4. Clients use fixed request templates to obtain data from API\_2 and API\_3 endpoints and display it to the user.

-[^querysys]: The endpoints offer functions, and the parameters of this functions are packed in SQL statements (selects, joins, etc...).
-The users of the endpoints of API\_1 can build SQL Statements without worrying about DB connections.
-This is a layer to separate business logic, from data-source specific logic.
 [^back]: The task of the backend, is to build SQL queries using API\_1 Endpoints and transform the response of the queries according to the business logic.

 ## Problem